ad-freiburg/elevant/docs/included_benchmarks.md

 **Paper:** [Large-Scale Named Entity Disambiguation Based on Wikipedia Data](https://www.aclweb.org/anthology/D07-1074.pdf)

-**ELEVANT benchmark name:** `msnbc-original` or `msnbc`
+**ELEVANT benchmark name:** `msnbc` and `msnbc-updated`

 **Volume:** \
-*Original Dataset:* 20 articles with 756 mentions.
-This dataset contains 747 non-NIL mentions.
-For 87 of these non-NIL mentions, the corresponding Wikipedia article can not be found (anymore).
-Some of the labels are overlapping, e.g.
+*Original Dataset:* According to the paper, the dataset contains 20 articles with 756 mentions.
+The dataset used by us (and GERBIL) contains 755 mentions of which 8 are linked to NIL.
+For ca. 87 of the non-NIL mentions, the corresponding Wikipedia article can not be found (anymore.
+This of course depends on the used Wikipedia version).
- `[Frank [Blake]]`, `[The [Home Depot]]`
+ Some of the labels in the original dataset are overlapping, e.g. `[Frank [Blake]]`, `[The [Home Depot]]`.

-*Updated Dataset:* A cleaned version of the MSNBC dataset with no-longer existing Wikipedia entities removed was released by [Guo & Barbosa](https://dl.acm.org/doi/pdf/10.1145/2661829.2661887) (according to [Ganea et al.](https://dl.acm.org/doi/pdf/10.1145/2872427.2882988)).
+*Updated Dataset:* A cleaned version of the MSNBC dataset with no-longer existing Wikipedia entities removed was released by [Guo & Barbosa](http://webdocs.cs.ualberta.ca/~denilson/files/publications/swj1511.pdf).
 This version contains 739 mentions in total and 656 non-NIL mentions.
+For ca. 3 of the non-NIL mentions, the corresponding Wikipedia article can not be found (anymore, depending on the used Wikipedia version).
 At least 6 articles strongly differ from the corresponding articles in the original dataset, but revolve around the same topics.
-The affected articles are 16417540, 16443053, 16447720, 16452612, 16455207 and 3683270.
+The IDs of the affected articles are 16417540, 16443053, 16447720, 16452612, 16455207 and 3683270.

 **Method:** Cucerzan took the top 2 stories of the 10 MSNBC News categories (January 2, 2007), used them as input to his system and then perform a post-hoc evaluation of the disambiguations.
 From the paper: "We defined a